fattureincloud/fattureincloud-php-sdk/docs/Api/ReceivedDocumentsApi.md

 Upload Received Document Attachment

-👥 Company context 🔒 Required scope: received_documents:a (but if the document is a passive_delivery_note you’ll need stock:a scope)  Upload an attachment and return the relative token.
+Uploads an attachment destined to a received document.
+The actual association between the document and the attachment must be implemented separately, using the returned token.

 ### Example